top of page

 4. Lead by Example

-Helping your teen practice mindful eating is a gift that can benefit their physical and mental health for years to come.
-By creating a supportive environment and encouraging self-awareness, you can empower them to build a healthier relationship with food.
+By creating a supportive environment and encouraging self-awareness, you can empower your teen to build a healthier relationship with food.

 For more tips on raising happy, healthy teens, check out our other blog posts at Namio Health.